Self-testing multipartite entangled states through projections onto two systems: Conclusion and discussion

 \section{Conclusion and discussion}

 We investigated a simple, but potentially general, approach to self-testing multipartite states, inspired by \cite{Singapur}, which relies on the well understood method of self-testing bipartite qubit states based on the maximal violation of the tilted CHSH Bell inequality.
 This approach allows one to self-test, with few measurements, all permutationally-invariant Dicke states, all partially entangled GHZ qubit states, and to recover self-testing of graph states (which was previously known through stabilizer-state methods).
 In our work, we also generalize self-testing of partially entangled GHZ qubit states to the qudit case, using techniques from \cite{Coladangelo}.
 We obtain the first self-testing result for a class of multipartite qudit states, by showing that all multipartite qudit states that admit a Schmidt decomposition can be self-tested.
-Importantly, our self-tests have a low complexity in terms of resources as they require up to four measurement choices per party, and the total number of correlators that one needs to determine scales linearly with the number of parties. \\
+Importantly, our self-tests have a low complexity in terms of resources as they require up to four measurement choices per party, and the total number of correlators that one needs to determine scales linearly with the number of parties. {\ivan{This is because, in contrast with tomographic methods, one does not need to check correlators between all possible measurements of each party, but a smaller number of correlators already imposes a rigid structure on the state.}} \\

 As a direction for future work, we are particularly interested in extending this approach to self-test any generic multipartite entangled state of qubits (which is local-unitary equivalent to its complex conjugate in any basis).
 The main challenge here is to provide a general recipe to construct a single isometry that self-tests the global state from the different ones derived from various subtests (i.e. from projecting various subsets of parties and looking at the correlations of the remaining ones).
 This appears to be challenging for states that do not have any particular symmetry.